vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-3-0-Demeter.md

 * Graphics: Fix procedural shaders applying to entities other than the target entity. (#309)
 * Application: Fix Interface shutdown deadlock. (#311)
-* App: Add support for transparent web entities. (#605, #630)
+* Application: Add support for transparent web entities. (#605, #630)
 * App: Revamp the Explore App UI. (#654)
 * API: `Script.getExternalPath` added to generate accessible URLs to Vircadia CDNs. (#668)
-* UI: Add open in external browser button to Interface browser, improve buttons, and add favicon support. (#689)
+* UI: Add "open in external browser" button to Interface browser, improve buttons, and fix favicon support. (#689)
 * Application: Support relative JSON URLs in the texture property for models. (#694)
 * Application: Fix not being able to click or interact with glTF models. (#699)
 * App: Fix 'Create' app not refreshing when the image URL is updated on an image entity. (#701)